nesbita/project-2-pitches/README.md

  USDA National Farmer's Market Directory API

 6. Example of how to call/invoke your API, and a description of what data comes back.
-Fill in the zip code value where it's called for ("http://search.ams.usda.gov/farmersmarkets/v1/data.svc/zipSearch?zip=" + zip,) and receive nearby farmer's markets' names and ids.
+Fill in the zip code value where it's called for ("http://search.ams.usda.gov/farmersmarkets/v1/data.svc/zipSearch?zip=" + zip,) and receive nearby farmers markets' names and ids.
 Ids can then be used to find the market address, schedule, and products, as well as a link to Google Maps when added to another url (url: "http://search.ams.usda.gov/farmersmarkets/v1/data.svc/mktDetail?id=" + id,).

 7. MVP goals (x3-5)
 -Create a GET route to find markets by zip code